I Don't Want to Be

 "I Don't Want to Be" is a song by American singer-songwriter Gavin DeGraw from his 2003 debut album, Chariot.
-The song gained exposure after the chorus was featured as the opening theme to The WB/The CW teen drama series One Tree Hill, and it was released as a radio single on February 17, 2004.
-It peaked at number 10 in the United States in January 2005 and became a top-20 hit in Australia, Canada, the Netherlands, Norway, and Sweden.
+The song gained exposure after the chorus was featured as the opening theme to The WB/CW teen drama series One Tree Hill, and it was released as a radio single on February 17, 2004, serving as the second single from Chariot.
+The song peaked at number 10 in the United States in January 2005 and became a top-20 hit in Australia, Canada, the Netherlands, Norway, Scotland, and Sweden.

 The song is certified double platinum in the US, having sold and streamed over two million units.
 In 2012, the song reached number 27 on the UK Singles Chart, its highest position, due to the finale of One Tree Hills ninth and final season airing, which also featured DeGraw.
 The song's music video follows the message of the lyrics, featuring a girl investigating her high school peers while they are frozen in time, and she eventually decides to be herself.